Voilett-Roze/asus/Using-ipset.md

 and append

-> cru a malware-filter "0 */12 * * * /opt/bin/malware-block"
+> cru a malware-filter "0 */12 * * * /jffs/scripts/malware-block"

-save it this will make malware-block run every 12th hour and update the router.
+save it this will make malware-block run every 12th hour and update the router, for all the temporary files it uses TMP dir for storage this will not cause wear and tear.

 ```
 #!/bin/sh
 # Author: Toast
 # Contributers: Octopus, Tomsk, Neurophile, jimf, spalife
 # Testers: shooter40sw
-# Revision 14
+# Revision 16

-path=/opt/var/cache/malware-filter                      # Set your path here
+blocklist=/jffs/malware-filter.list                     # Set your path here
+interface=eth0                                          # Change this value if this is not your internet interface
 retries=3                                               # Set number of tries here
 regexp=`echo "\b([0-9]{1,3}\.){3}[0-9]{1,3}\b"`         # Dont change this value

 case $(ipset -v | grep -oE "ipset v[0-9]") in
 *v6) # Value for ARM Routers
     MATCH_SET='--match-set'